pallets-eco/flask-admin/doc/index.rst

 =================================

 The builtin `ModelView` class is great for getting started quickly.
-But you'll want to adapt it's functionality to suit your particular models.
-To do this, there's a whole host of configuration attributes that you can set either globally, or just for specific models.
+But you'll want to configure its functionality to suit your particular models.
+This is done by setting values for the configuration attributes that are made available on the `ModelView` class.

 To specify some global configuration parameters, you can subclass `ModelView`, and then use that subclass when adding your models to the interface::